nimitsarup/restserver/README.md

 - Used godog for feature tests (see folder 'features')
 - Can spin up service both locally (cmd/local/main.go) OR in the cloud as lambda (cmd/lambda/main.go).

-# Lambda platform limitations
+# Lambda platform considerations
-- Build the lambda as arm64 (aws-lambda prefered architecture)
+- Build the lambda as linux/arm64 (aws-lambda prefered architecture)
 - The maximum time a lambda can remain hot is 15 mins (more than sufficient for a REST call)
 - Payload limitation is 6MB (again more than sufficient for our use-case of a tiny json payload).